artsiomshvedko/f/README.md

 - Clears the file status cache after deletion.

 **Parameters**<br>
-- path – Path to the file, directory, or symbolic link to remove.
+- path – Path to the file or directory.

 **Return Values**<br>
 - true on successful deletion